 Materialize vs RisingWave: Comparative Analysis

-Both platforms aim to democratize real-time data processing.
+Both platforms aim to democratize live data processing.
 Despite the architectural similarities, there are differences in the way each system is designed, built, and tuned — differences that ultimately make a real difference in consistency, performance, and workload suitability.

 Materialized views & consistency models